 |English language requirements||

-For applicants whose first language is not English we require proof of English proficiency, such as an overall IELTS 7 with all sub-tests of 6 or above or equivalent.
+For applicants whose first language is not English we require proof of English proficiency of IELTS 7 overall, with all sub-tests of 6 or above or equivalent.
 Further details of our requirements can be found at http://www.bris.ac.uk/study/postgraduate/language-requirements/.

 Further information about English language requirements

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 We offer the academic and personal development opportunities to equip you for the intellectual, social and personal challenges that you will encounter during your career.
 Our overarching goal is to enable our graduates to display the following characteristics: